 Exchange rate volatility is a matter of concern for economic agents, mainly because of its pass-through effects on domestic prices.
-The peso has depreciated in the past and may depreciate significantly in the future.
-As a result, exchange rate depreciation may increase the Republic's cost of servicing its debt obligations denominated in foreign currency.
-Exchange rate appreciation may increase the cost of Dominican exports, which could reduce the country's a bility to receive foreign currency, thus adversely affecting the ability of the Dominican Republic to service its public debt.
+The peso has depreciated against the U.S. dollar in the past and may depreciate significantly in the future.
+As a result, exchange rate depreciation may increase the Republic's cost of servicing its debt obligations denominated in U.S. dollars.
+Exchange rate appreciation may increase the cost of Dominican exports, which could reduce the country's ability to receive foreign currency, thus a dversely affecting the ability of the Dominican Republic to service its public debt.

-In order to mitigate the unfavorable effects of exchange rate volatility, the Central Bank intervenes from time to time in the foreign exchange market to a chieve the Government's monetary policy and to a void excessive volatility in the prevailing exchange rate.
+In order to mitigate the unfavorable effects of exchange rate volatility, the Central Bank intervenes from time to time in the foreign exchange market to achieve the Government's monetary policy and to avoid excessive volatility in the prevailing exchange rate.
 The Central Bank has an exchange market intervention framework that aims to keep the exchange rate level around its long-term equilibrium value, consistent with the fundamentals of the Republic's economy and its inflation targeting scheme.
 There can be no assurance, however, that these measures will be sufficient to prevent or manage exchange rate volatility.